 What constitutional protections does the individual have against the United States Government?
 What is the role of the Constitution in protecting classes of people from discrimination?
 How has our understanding of these liberties and rights developed and changed?
 In this class, we endeavor to answer these questions, among others.
 Our investigation will focus heavily on the role of the United States Supreme Court and its decisions in the development of these legal protections, and will include considering the role of precedent.
-Furthermore, we will study these protections in a variety of contexts, including the civil and criminal arenas.
+Furthermore, we will study these protections in a variety of contexts, including in the relationship between religion and law.